hiroaki-yamamoto/go-gql-sample/README.md

 # Go with graphql example

 I wrote a simple graphql app.
-It's very simple; it has 2 public mutations, 1 public query, 1 private mutation, and 1 private query.
+It's very simple; it has 2 public mutations, 1 public query, and 1 private query.

 ## Why I write this?